kvasnetskyi/CHI-Charts/README.md

 # CHI-Charts

-'CHI-Charts' is a set of UIView's heirs, charts written in Swift, which includes:
+'CHI-Charts' is a set of UIView's heirs, charts written in Swift for IOS, which includes:
 * [Pie Chart](#piechartview)
 * [Bar Char](#barcharview)
 * [Funnel Char](#funnelcharview)